Unity-Technologies/com.unity.multiplayer.docs/transport/index.md

 ##  Requirements

-This version of `com.unity.transport` is compatible with the following versions of the Unity Editor:
+This version of com.unity.transport is compatible with the following Unity versions and platforms:

-* 2020.1.2 and later
+* 2020.1.2 and later.
-* All platforms supported by Unity are supported by the transport
+* All platforms supported by Unity are supported, except WebGL.